 Building Canada's public health workforce is a key area of focus for the Public Health Agency of Canada.
 If you're considering a career in public health, Canada's colleges and universities offer a number of excellent learning and training opportunities.

-PHAC also provides internship opportunities to students who want to explore a career in public health.
+PHAC also provides placement opportunities to graduate students who want to explore a career in public health.

 While not specifically designed to prepare for a career in public health, undergraduate programs such as nursing and medicine include some public health content.
 In fact, nurses with a BScN qualification make up a large part of the public health workforce.